By a show of hands, who else had a Myspace account? Why is my hand the only one up? Back then there were no social media alternatives.

 But are these industry giants, commonly referred to as “Big Tech” still at the top of the food chain?

 As a business, you want to be agile enough to adjust to changing trends.
-One way to stay flexible is becoming an early adopter of social media alternatives.
+One way to stay flexible is to become an early adopter of social media alternatives.

 Read on for evidence to back this up…As a business, you want to be agile enough to adjust to changing trends.
 One way to stay flexible is becoming an early adopter of social media alternatives. #alternativesocialmedia Click To Tweet